Veterinary Diagnostic Laboratory

 In-House Lab & Veterinary Pharmacy in Cincinnati

-We are able to perform tests and get results quickly using our in-house lab so we are able to diagnose your pet's symptoms and start treatment as soon as possible.
+We are able to perform tests and get results quickly using our in-house veterinary diagnostic laboratory so we are able to diagnose your pet's symptoms and start treatment as soon as possible.

 Our pet pharmacy in Cincinnati is stocked with a range of prescription diets and medications, providing us with quick access to any medications your pet may need while in our care.